MichaelHallik/MichaelHallik.github.io/README.md

 Since I am just starting, there isn't much in the way of content.
 Also, the design and layout is still pretty basic.

-There is some content though, since I have added links to some of my older posts (which are still relevant) in the <a href="https://michaelhallik.github.io/blog/">blog section</a>.
+There is some content though, since I have added links to some of my older posts (most of which are still relevant):

+- See <a href="https://michaelhallik.github.io/blog/">posts by date</a>.
+- Or see <a href="https://michaelhallik.github.io/_pages/blogarchive">posts by topic</a> for posts by topic.

-So, take a look around and and, if you feel like it, leave me a comment.
+Take a look around and and, if you feel like it, leave me a comment.
 Tell me what you think and what you would like to read about.